-The Modini Ranch Journals showcases forty six journals and ledgers handwritten by James (Jim) Lawrence Modini, gifted to Sonoma State University Library by Audubon Canyon Ranch.
+The Modini Ranch Journals collection showcases forty six journals and ledgers handwritten by James (Jim) Lawrence and Shirley Nye Modini, gifted to Sonoma State University Library by Audubon Canyon Ranch.

 Photographs of daily life at the Amache Relocation Center in Colorado, home to over 7,000 Americans of Japanese ancestry during World War II.
 Many internees were from the North Bay.

 Photographs, artifacts, and documents from the private collection of Roy Maxwell Talbot related to his long and eventful career in China as a Chinese Maritime Customs Service official (1908-1942).
 He retired to Berkeley, California in the 1940s.